joan41868/full-stack-dev-exercise/README.md

 ## Note

 Because of the MongoMemoryServer, the duplicateUser test may fail once in 3-4-5 runs.
-Please re-run it it fails.
+Please re-run if it fails.
 ## License

 Nest is [MIT licensed](LICENSE).